JKAnderson/SoulsFormats/README.md

 * NB: Untested

 ### PARAM64
 A general configuration file used in DS3.
 Extension: `.param`
 * DS3: Full Read and Write

+### TAE3
+Controls when different events happen during animations; this specific version used in DS3.
+Extension: `.tae`
+* DS3: Full Read and Write

 ### TPF